mjetpax/birdhouse/README.md

 ### Class Aliases

 In addition, all column classes have an alias to allow for rapid creation of HTML and lessening the amount of typing needed to utilize the Birdhouse classes.
+The .row class also has a .r alias that can be used.

+* r
 * cxs1
 * csm1
 * cmd1